QLess/build-grunt/README.md

 Bumps the project version and then builds a WAR file that can be deployed to the different environments.

+`npx deploy`

+Deploys the files to QLess's test servers.

 By default, it will do a patch version.
 To use a minor or major, add `--bumpType=minor|major` after the task name.

 `npx grunt deploy`